 2. The Birthday campaign filter

-New filter > Contact filter > Next event anniversary
+- New filter > Contact filter > Birthdate > Next event anniversary

-Use this operator to match contacts a specific time (in days, months etc.) before their birthdays.
+Use this operator to match contacts at a specific time (in days, months etc.) before their birthday for example.

 For birthday during the current month: